 If you’ve had an abnormal Pap test in the past, bring those records with you if you can.
 This helps your physician at Cary OB/GYN get a better snapshot of your medical history.

 If you’re due for a Pap smear, schedule an appointment at Cary OB/GYN today.
-Click on the online booking feature or call your nearest location to speak with a team member.
+Contact us today to schedule your appointment at the office nearest you.